timwright12/SVG-Icon-Sprite-Polyfill/README.md

-# SVN Icon Polyfill
+# SVG Icon Polyfill
 ---

-## A polyfill for Internet explorer and the SVN USE element.
+## A polyfill for Internet explorer and the SVG USE element.

 This polyfill allows you to use: